-Salary Increases: 4.00%; including 2.75% for inflationary increases, 0.50% for productivity increases and 0.75% for promotional and longevity increases Payroll Growth: 3.25% Inflation: 2.75% Severance Pay: Severance pay is estimated as 50% of base pay at retirement.
+Percent Married: 85% of active firefighters and retirees are assumed to be married.
+Females are assumed to be three years younger than males unless dates of birth are provided.
+Age of Spouse: Net Investment Return: 7.50% - The net investment return assumption is a long-term estimate derived from historical data, current and recent market expectations, and professional judgment.
+As part of the analysis, a building block approach was used that reflects inflation expectations and anticipated risk premiums for each of the portfolio's asset classes, as well as the Plan's target asset allocation.
+Salary Increases: 4.00%; including 2.75% for inflationary increases, 0.50% for productivity increases and 0.75% for promotional and longevity increases Inflation: 2.75% Severance Pay: Severance pay is estimated as 50% of base pay at retirement.
 With this assumption, this increases the expected final average salary which includes overtime and other portions of total pay at retirement by 12.5%.
 Administrative Expenses: Administrative expenses are assumed to be \$75,000, payable as of the beginning of the year.
-Cost of Living Increases: 1⁄2 of the expected payroll growth (1.625%) Actuarial Value of Assets: Market value Actuarial Cost Method: Entry Age Normal Actuarial Cost Method.
+Cost of Living Increases: $\frac{1}{2}$ of the expected payroll growth (1.625%) Actuarial Value of Assets: Market value Actuarial Cost Method: Entry Age Normal Actuarial Cost Method.
 Entry Age is the age at the time the participant would have commenced participation if the plan had always been in existence.
 Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are allocated by service, with Normal Cost determined as if the current benefit accrual rate had always been in effect.
-Changes in Assumptions: There have been no changes in assumptions since the last valuation.